NethermindEth/juno/docs/docs/configure.md

 ```

 :::info
-By default, Juno searches in the `$XDG_CONFIG_HOME` directory for the configuration file.
+By default, Juno looks for the configuration file in the `$XDG_CONFIG_HOME` directory.
 :::

 ## Default settings

-Juno runs well with its default settings, removing the need for additional configurations.
-The `--db-path` and `--http-port` options are enough for basic fine-tuning.
+Juno runs fine with its default settings, which simplify the configuration process.
+For basic fine-tuning, setting `--db-path` and `--http-port` may suffice.

 ## Configuration options

-Below is a list of available configuration options for Juno, along with their default values and descriptions:
+Below is a list of all configuration options available in Juno, along with their default values and descriptions:

 ```mdx-code-block
 import ConfigOptions from "./_config-options.md";